 A good starting point would be to align your current course with your study program.
 Students should check with both the study abroad office and the registrar’s office of the home college to see if they will award study abroad course credit from the former.
 Even if the answer is yes, the student should still submit a detailed list of all the classes for enrollment and have each approved for credit.
 As much as possible, the student should secure an official document attesting to the fact (Lessig, 2016).
 Assuming all the above has been worked out, it also pays to check with the home government (Education ministry) if they will accept these credits as valid in future licensure applications.

 For more competitive students, getting accepted into top-ranking universities is an achievement in itself.
-While it may be easy to pick a famous school based on popularity alone, the evaluation should go deeper than that.
+While it may be easy to pick a famous school based on popularity alone, for instance, comparing Oxford with Cambridge, the evaluation should go deeper than that.
 Plenty of organizations have devised ranking systems that list the top colleges and universities worldwide.
 As these organizations use different metrics, students can choose which metric is closest to their objectives and use them as their basis.
 There are at least four university ranking systems that are currently popular: Times Higher Education World University Rankings, Shanghai University Academic Ranking of World Universities, QS World University Rankings, and U.S. News Global Universities Rankings (Becheru, 2019).

 The international center is a great starting point for foreign students upon arrival at the host university.
 This office provides information on everything a newbie will need to navigate around campus.
 Apart from being an information kiosk, the international center often provides additional services, ranging from tutorial and translation assistance to first aid, and frontline counseling.
 If nothing else, other foreign students with the same concerns can usually be found here.
 As such, there is an opportunity for SA students to meet likeminded people and form new friendships.